onlyquake/xonotic-wiki/Players.md

 Players
 =======

-This is a list of all player models in Xonotic (note: some of these might not be available in your version).
+This is a list of player models in Xonotic (note: some of these might not be available in your version).

 Erebus
 ------